 Pursuant to the Partnership Agreement and a management services agreement, the General Partner is entitled to reimbursement for all direct and indirect expenses incurred or payments it makes on behalf of the Partnership.
-These costs, which totaled \$561,574 in Fiscal 2017, \$556,964 in Fiscal 2016, and \$576,135 in Fiscal 2015, include employee compensation and benefit expenses of employees of the General Partner and general and administrative expenses.
+These costs, which totaled \$575,699 in Fiscal 2018, \$561,574 in Fiscal 2017 and \$556,964 in Fiscal 2016, include employee compensation and benefit expenses of employees of the General Partner and general and administrative expenses.

 UGI provides certain financial and administrative services to the General Partner.
 UGI bills the General Partner monthly for all direct and indirect corporate expenses incurred in connection with providing these services and the General Partner is reimbursed by the Partnership for these expenses.
 The allocation of indirect UGI corporate expenses to the Partnership utilizes a weighted, three-component formula based on the relative percentage of the Partnership's revenues, operating expenses and net assets employed to the total of such items for all UGI operating subsidiaries for which general and administrative services are provided.
 The General Partner believes that this allocation method is reasonable and equitable to the Partnership.
-Such corporate expenses totaled \$16,862 in Fiscal 2017, \$18,680 in Fiscal 2016 and \$22,624 in Fiscal 2015.
+Such corporate expenses totaled \$17,225 in Fiscal 2018, \$16,862 in Fiscal 2017 and \$18,680 in Fiscal 2016.
 In addition, UGI and certain of its subsidiaries provide office space, stop loss medical coverage and automobile liability insurance to the Partnership.
-The costs related to these items totaled \$3,283 in Fiscal 2017, \$2,323 in Fiscal 2016 and \$2,985 in Fiscal 2015.
+The costs related to these items totaled \$3,391 in Fiscal 2018, \$3,283 in Fiscal 2017 and \$2,323 in Fiscal 2016.

 From time to time, AmeriGas OLP purchases propane on an as needed basis from UGI Energy Services, LLC ("Energy Services").
 The price of the purchases is generally based on market price at the time of purchase.
-There were no purchases of propane by AmeriGas OLP from Energy Services during Fiscal 2017, Fiscal 2016 and Fiscal 2015.
+Purchases from affiliates of UGI during Fiscal 2018 were not material.
+There were no purchases of propane by AmeriGas OLP from Energy Services during Fiscal 2017 and Fiscal 2016.

 In addition, AmeriGas OLP sells propane to affiliates of UGI.
-Sales of propane to affiliates of UGI totaled \$543, \$339 and \$1,216 during Fiscal 2017, Fiscal 2016 and Fiscal 2015, respectively.
+Sales of propane to affiliates of UGI were not material during Fiscal 2018, Fiscal 2017 and Fiscal 2016, respectively.

 On November 7, 2017, AmeriGas Partners entered into the Commitment Agreement with the General Partner and UGI pursuant to which UGI has committed to make up to \$225,000 of capital contributions to the Partnership through July 1, 2019, for consideration comprising new Class B Common Units representing limited partner interests in the Partnership.
-See Note 11 for additional information.
+See Note 11 for additional information on this agreement.